The Neuro-Nutrition of Anxiety: How Diet Calms the Brain

 3. Hydration and Electrolyte Balance

-Even mild dehydration has been associated with increased cortisol output and altered mood.
+Zhang et al. (2019) demonstrated that even mild dehydration was associated with increased cortisol output and altered mood in a self-controlled trial published in the International Journal of Environmental Research and Public Health.
 Individualised hydration targets are calculated based on body weight and environmental demands common in South Australia [11,14].

 4. Eliminating Neuro-Stimulants

-Caffeine blocks adenosine receptors and increases catecholamine signalling.
+Caffeine blocks adenosine A1 and A2A receptors and increases catecholamine signalling via the sympathetic nervous system.
+Richards and Smith (2015) reported in the Journal of Psychopharmacology that caffeine consumption was associated with increased self-reported anxiety and depression in secondary school children.
 In individuals with heightened nervous system sensitivity, caffeine intake may exacerbate anxiety symptoms and panic-like sensations [12,13].

 5. Alcohol and Nutrient Depletion

-Alcohol temporarily enhances GABAergic signalling, followed by a rebound increase in glutamate activity.
-Alcohol consumption is also associated with depletion of vitamin B12 and folate, nutrients required for methylation pathways involved in stress-hormone clearance.
+Alcohol temporarily enhances GABAergic signalling via GABA-A receptor potentiation, followed by a compensatory rebound increase in glutamate activity and N-methyl-D-aspartate (NMDA) receptor upregulation.
+Alcohol consumption is also associated with depletion of vitamin B12 and folate, nutrients required for methylation pathways (including catechol-O-methyltransferase, or COMT) involved in stress-hormone clearance.
 Further context is available in our overview of methylation and nervous system regulation [1,15].

 6. Movement and Metabolic Regulation

-Rhythmic, moderate-intensity movement such as walking or swimming supports metabolic clearance of adrenaline and promotes brain-derived neurotrophic factor (BDNF), which plays a role in neuronal repair and stress resilience [6,14].
+Mikkelsen et al. (2017) reported in Maturitas that rhythmic, moderate-intensity exercise supports metabolic clearance of adrenaline and noradrenaline while promoting brain-derived neurotrophic factor (BDNF) expression, which plays a role in hippocampal neurogenesis and stress resilience [6,14].

 7. Circadian Regulation

-Sleep disruption is associated with impaired prefrontal cortex regulation and activation of adaptive metabolic stress responses, including the cell danger response.
-Consistent sleep timing and adequate duration are important contributors to neurological recovery [14,15].
+Sleep disruption is associated with impaired prefrontal cortex regulation and activation of adaptive metabolic stress responses, including Robert Naviaux’s cell danger response (CDR) model, which describes mitochondrial signalling shifts during perceived threat.
+Consistent sleep timing and adequate duration are important contributors to neurological recovery and melatonin-cortisol rhythm integrity [14,15].

 Advanced Testing in Adelaide

-At Elemental Health and Nutrition, clinical decisions are guided by objective data rather than symptom-based assumptions:
+At Elemental Health and Nutrition, clinical decisions are guided by objective laboratory data rather than symptom-based assumptions.

 Frequently Asked Questions